 The complex brings visitors back to the 18th century when York was briefly the capital of the United States for ten months, from September 1777 to June 1778.
 The small complex includes a home, a tavern, a beautiful seasonal garden out back and a courthouse.

 The complex is only open for tours Tuesday through Saturday, at 11:00am, 1:00pm and 3:00pm.
-We have this on a 2 Day York itinerary on Sunday, however, because we felt like we’ve seen a few colonial villages throughout our time and there’s so many great things to do in York you can’t do it all in two full days.
+We have this on a 2 Day York itinerary on Sunday, however, because we felt like we've seen a few colonial villages throughout our time and there are so many great things to do in York you can't do it all in two full days.

 Seeing the exterior of the complex was enough for us.
 The good news is York has many historic markers and plaques around their downtown area, which aid in an abridged self-guided tour of a location like York's colonial complex.